-Agency Technical Review (ATR)
+Agency Technical Review

 ATR is undertaken to "ensure the quality and credibility of the government's scientific information".
-For this study, the ATR will be managed by the CSDR-PCX and the Cost

-DX (which solely handles review of the cost engineering aspects of the report).
+For this study, the ATR will be managed by the CSDR-PCX and the Cost DX (which solely handles review of the cost engineering aspects of the report).
 The ATR will be conducted by skilled and experienced personnel in another USACE District, who have not had any prior involvement with the study.
-Preferably, the ATR team membership will also be entirely from outside of the USACE South Atlantic Division (SAD), which is the home division of the USACE Wilmington District.
-It is anticipated that, at a minimum, expertise in the following disciplines will be required from the ATR team:
+The ATR team leader will be from outside of SAD.
+It is anticipated that expertise in the following disciplines will be required from the ATR team: